trinodb/trino/presto-docs/src/main/sphinx/connector/oracle.rst

 truncates the fractional seconds to three digits instead of rounding it.

-Oracle ``DATE`` type may store hours, minutes, and seconds, so it is mapped to Presto ``TIMESTAMP``.
+Oracle ``DATE`` type may store hours, minutes, and seconds, so it is mapped to Trino ``TIMESTAMP``.

 .. warning::

-  Due to date and time differences in the libraries used by Presto and the Oracle JDBC driver, attempting to insert or select a datetime value earlier than ``1582-10-15`` results in an incorrect date inserted.
+  Due to date and time differences in the libraries used by Trino and the Oracle JDBC driver, attempting to insert or select a datetime value earlier than ``1582-10-15`` results in an incorrect date inserted.